Partially Observable Szilard Engines: Engine

 An equivalent example results from inserting the divider in the original \LS\ box at an angle, $\theta$, while leaving the observer's viewing angle unchanged.
-Fig. \ref{fig:TiltedView} shows the transformation between the two alternatives (middle drawing).
-The geometry with the tilted divider (right drawing) is slightly more intuitive, because the probability of finding the left side empty, given the particle's precise $x$ position, follows the shape of the divider, see Eq. (\ref{pleft}) below.
+Figure \ref{fig:TiltedView} shows the transformation between the two alternatives (middle drawing).
+The geometry with the tilted divider (right drawing) is slightly more intuitive, because the probability of finding the left side empty, given the particle's precise $x$ position, follows the shape of the divider, see equation (\ref{pleft}) below.

-\section{Tilted Divider \LS\ Box}
+\section{Tilted divider \LS\ box}

 Inserting the divider into the container at an angle is a minimal change to \LS's engine that yields a partially observable information engine, given that only the $x$ position of the particle is observable.
-The sketch in Fig. \ref{pos} shows such a modified \LS\ box, drawn in three dimensions, centered on the origin.
-The angle, $\theta$, between the x-axis and the divider parameterizes a family of partially observable information engines. \LS's original engine is recovered for $\theta = \pi/2$.
+The sketch in figure \ref{pos} shows such a modified \LS\ box, drawn in three dimensions, centered on the origin.
+The angle, $\theta$, between the $x$-axis and the divider parameterizes a family of partially observable information engines. \LS's original engine is recovered for $\theta = \pi/2$.

-For simplicity, assume fixed unit length of the container in both x- and y-direction.
-The divider then touches the walls at $x=\pm \cot(\theta)/2$ (see Fig. \ref{pos}).
+For simplicity, assume fixed unit length of the container in both $x$- and $y$-direction.
+The divider then touches the walls at $x=\pm \cot(\theta)/2$ (see figure \ref{pos}).
 The uncertain region is the area in between.
-In this area, the particle's $x$ position is correlated with which side of the divider is empty, but not in perfect one-to-one agreement.
+In this area, the particle's $x$ position is correlated with which side of the divider is empty, but not in perfect one-to-one correspondence.
 The size of the uncertain region is $c\equiv \cot(\theta)$, vanishing for $\theta = \pi/2$.
 The uncertainty in this region is not attributable to measurement noise, but rather stems from the structural limitation.
 Even perfect, noise-free, measurements would not solve the issue.

-For simplicity of the exposition, we limit the angle between $\pi/4 \leq \theta \leq \pi/2$ in the main text, and include the less interesting range $0 \leq \theta \leq \pi/4$ in App. \ref{flat-tilt-boxes}.
-In App. \ref{comp-varyL-boxes}, we also discuss that an alternative, equivalent parametrization would be to fix the angle, and vary the length of the container in x-direction.
-The relative length of the certain regions compared to the uncertain region determines the amount of relevant, usable information contained in the measurement.
+For simplicity of the exposition, we limit the angle between $\pi/4 \leqslant \theta \leqslant \pi/2$ in the main text, and include the less interesting range $0 \leqslant \theta \leqslant \pi/4$ in appendix \ref{flat-tilt-boxes}.
+In appendix \ref{comp-varyL-boxes}, we also discuss that an alternative, equivalent parametrization would be to fix the angle, and vary the length of the container in $x$-direction.
+The relative length of the certain regions compared to the uncertain region determines the amount of relevant, useable information contained in the measurement.